paganotoni/JumpKit/README.md

 # 🎒🚀 JumpKit

-Jumpkit is a template for building web applications with Go, HTMX and Tailwind CSS.
+JumpKit is a template for building web applications with Go, HTMX and Tailwind CSS.
 It integrates useful features such as hot code reload and css recompiling.

 ## Getting started